 More info: Top 10 Things to do in Moorea

 Anaho Bay has to be one of the prettiest sites in the South Pacific, a horseshoe-shaped bay hidden from the outside world with hints of a coral reef, a rarity in the Marquesas Islands.
 Reaching the hidden bay is quite the adventure, beginning with a marked trail that rises to a saddle via a forest of wild mango trees.
-From the saddle, the view is breathtaking and the silence only interrupted when wild goat loosen rocks on the cliffs overlooking the bay.
+From the saddle, the view is breathtaking, and the silence is only interrupted when wild goats loosen rocks on the cliffs overlooking the bay.
 A few local families live in seclusion and have the beach all to themselves, happy to greet the rare visitor who ventures into their paradise.
 From Anaho Bay, follow the trail to neighboring Haatuatua Bay for more sensational views.

 More info: Nuku Hiva Travel Guide